Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 Vortex Venom Review

-The vortex Venom usually comes with two MOA options, 3 and 6, and this optic is compact, and it has a no-magnification scope with a mini red dot that is parallax-free.
+The vortex Venom usually comes with two MOA options, 3 and 6, and this optic is compact, and it has a no-magnification sight with a mini red dot that is parallax-free.

 Other than the MOA difference, the two Venom models are identical.
 The Body of both optics is made from machined aluminum.